peyao/docs/docs/dtmanage.md

 Multiple configurations can have their source applications retargeted at the same time.
 This is useful when working with a new application version and you want to migrate a set of existing configurations.

-To start, select all of the configurations you want to retarget using the checkbox, then click the **retarget** button that shows up in the button bar above the configurations list.
+To start, select all of the configurations you want to retarget using the selection checkboxes, then click the **retarget** button that shows up above the configurations list.

 In the modal, select a new target source application, confirm your changes, and click **Retarget**.